florinpop17/youtube-chat-leaderboard/README.md

+## YouTube Chat Leaderboard

+This is a project I built during a series of streams.
+This will take the messages from the chat and check them based on some keywords and attribute points to the most active people in chat.

+See the leaderboard live: https://youtube-leaderboard.netlify.app/

 ## ToDos

 [x] Get messages (and data) from the page
-[ ] Continue to get messages every minute OR detect when new element is added (#fluke gets 4 points today!)
 [x] Save the data somewhere
-[ ] Play with the data
+[x] Play with the data

 ## Future todos

-[ ] Check how to bypass the headless issue of Browser not being the newer version (check by using your own Brave)
+[x] Check how to bypass the headless issue of Browser not being the newer version (check by using your own Brave)

 ## User/App flow